Outer Hebrides & the Scottish Highlands

 Next we head into Royal Deeside, the great valley of the River Dee that runs all the way from the sweeping mountains to the Aberdeenshire coast.

-It’s time to relax over a leisurely lunch in the charming village of Braemar in the heart of the Cairngorms National Park.
+Next it’s time to relax over a leisurely lunch in the charming village of Braemar in the heart of the Cairngorms National Park.
 This beautiful and remote village feels like the Highlands of a bygone era.
 Set amongst majestic mountains, peat coloured rivers and cool dark forests, it’s easy to see why the British Royal Family have made this area their favourite summer retreat.

 From here the route south passes over Scotland’s highest mountain pass, through Highland Perthshire before stopping at Scone Palace, the home of Scotland’s legendary Coronation Stone, better known as the Stone of Destiny.

 From here it’s a short journey back to Edinburgh.
+Arrival time is approximately 18:30.

 Room Type Single B&BDouble B&BSingle HotelDouble Hotel